Lump of labour fallacy: Early retirement

 Early retirement has been used to induce workers to accept termination of employment before retirement age following the employer's diminished labour needs.

 In an editorial in The Economist a thought experiment is proposed in which old people leave the workforce in favour of young people, on whom they become dependent for their living through state benefits.
 It is then argued that since growth depends on having either more workers or greater productivity, the society cannot really become more prosperous by paying an increasing number of its citizens unproductively.
 The article also points out that even early retirees with private pension funds become a burden on society as they also depend on equity and bond income generated by workers.

-Criticism
+Arguments against lump of labour being a fallacy

 There have been critiques of the idea that the concept is a fallacy.
 Arguments include that Schloss' concept is misapplied to working hours and that he was originally critiquing workers intentionally restricting their output, and that John Maynard Keynes believed shorter working hours could alleviate unemployment.